 The topics are transformation, data, operations, experience, performance, and management (see image below).

 With all that said, there are at least seven essential types of MarTech solutions that every marketer must own in their stack, now and forever.
 They include:

 As a modern business, your marketing team must be actively engaged with your audience.
 Thus, communication through social media is vital for success.

 With various platforms out there, your brand may own more than one social media account since your customers can differ by channel preference.
-So, this management of multiple channels gives way to a marketer’s need for effective social media management tools.
+So, this constant management of multiple channels leads to a possible marketing need for a social media management tool.

-Additionally, such tools extend beyond advertising and content strategies support but also benefiting customer acquisition strategy.
-Your team can gain insights into prospects’ research.
+Such tools can even extend beyond advertising and content strategies support by supporting customer acquisition tactics.
+Your team can leverage social media management programs to gain insights into new prospects.